 COLUMBIA/STIMLER

 Some consider Columbia a suburb of Goldfield, but it had its own post office between 1904 and 1919 and the town fought to be a separate community.
-Originally named Stimler 1902 after Harry Simler, one of the founders of Goldfield, the town was renamed for the Columbia Mountains.
+Originally named Stimler 1902 after Harry Stimler, one of the founders of Goldfield, the town was renamed for the Columbia Mountains.
 Interestingly, Stimler started another town in Esmerelda County in 1907 by the same name.

 Goldfield Consolidated Mill